Dodi (footballer): Kashiwa Reysol

 on 1 May, replacing Keiya Shiihashi in a 1–0 loss at Vegalta Sendai.

 Dodi scored his first goal in Japan on 27 August 2022, netting Kashiwa's first in a 6–3 home loss against FC Tokyo.

 Santos

 On 14 December 2022, Dodi returned to his home country after being announced as the new signing of Santos, on a three-year contract.
 He made his debut for the club the following 14 January, starting in a 2–1 Campeonato Paulista home win over Mirassol.

+Grêmio

+On 22 December 2023, after Santos' first-ever relegation, Dodi was transferred to Grêmio also in the top tier, signing a three-year contract.